Gin6x/Gin6x/README.md

 ### Hi there 👋
+I am a self-taught iOS developer from Hong Kong.
-Here are my projects (open sources), please check them out as you please :)
+Here are my projects, please check them out as you please :)
+I am also having a training with Scala, Spark and Quantexa!

 And also my <a href="https://genechandev.com/">personal website</a> :D